Academic Catalog

 MATH 090 Fundamentals of Mathematics 3.00

 Review of pre-algebra mathematics with an introduction to basic algebra.
-Topics include: real numbers, with an emphasis on fractions and decimals; percent notation; exponents; algebraic expressions; solving equations and inequalities; polynomials; factoring integers; unit conversions; and an introduction to graphing linear equations.
+Topics include: real numbers, with an emphasis on fractions and decimals; percent notation; exponents; ratios, rates, and proportions; algebraic expressions; solving equations and inequalities; polynomials; factoring integers; and an introduction to graphing linear equations.
 Does not apply toward University Studies requirements or graduation requirements.

 MATH 096 Fundamentals of Algebra for MATH 113 (Algebra with Applications) 3.00

-Review of elementary algebra topics typically topics include: the real number system; functions; linear equations and inequalities and their graphs; systems of linear equations; polynomials, factoring polynomials; rational expressions; rational exponents; radical expressions.
+This course supports MATH 113 by reviewing topics from elementary algebra.
+Typically, topics include: the real number system; functions; linear equations and inequalities and their graphs; systems of linear equations; polynomials, factoring polynomials; rational expressions; rational exponents; radical expressions.
 Does not apply toward University Studies requirements or graduation requirements.

-Review of elementary algebra: the real number system; functions; linear equations and their graphs; polynomials; rational expressions; rational exponents; combinations and permutations.
+This course supports MATH 112 and MATH 130 by reviewing topics from elementary algebra.
+Topics may include: the real number system; functions; linear equations and their graphs; rational expressions; rational exponents; combinations and permutations.
+Content in this course varies depending on student needs.
 Does not apply toward University Studies requirements or graduation requirements.

 MATH 112 Introduction to Contemporary Mathematics 3.00